 Here’s one I created to introduce a module to my class.
 OK, I still need a little practice, but I’m a work in progress (aren’t we all?).
+Fast forward to minute 2:10 to see my attempt at humor.
 In the future, I will be creating screencasting videos with an assessment at the completion.

 Incorporate student-driven discussions

 One example might be to poll students on a particular module in the class.
 What resonates with them?
 By polling them, they are empowered in the decision-making process.
 From there, be the guide on the side and monitor the discussion that takes place.
 It is an opportunity to build a sense of community among learners while they engage with other students’ perspectives on the topic.
 This kind if interaction meets the “Development of a Learning Community” criteria (B.2) of the CVC-OEI Course Rubric.

 Another example that speaks to the “Communication Strategies” criteria (B.1) of the CVC-OEI Course Rubric is having students engage in microlearning using social media.
 Microlearning refers to any pedagogy that encourages learning in short segments, and it can be supported through many platforms.
 (Trowbridge, Waterbury & Sudbury, 2017).
 Using Twitter as an example, an instructor can create a hashtag that the entire class can use.
 Students can comment on topics in class, share what they found in their research and how this new information may further their understanding of a topic.
 Social microlearning is a communication activity where interactions happen in a “rapid response” fashion whereby students gain practice communicating their knowledge–giving them confidence that their voice is part of the scholarly conversation.
 For instructors who may be hesitant to employ social media in the classroom, @One reviews how to create a safe experience with your students in their Teaching with Twitter Guide.

 Respond to student feedback